-Before I start, I would like to share a special trick that I learnt about how to recognize Ecuadorian food.
-It’s very easy.
-Apparently, the meal just has to include two ingredients in its recipe, one of them is maní, as it’s called in Spanish.
+Apparently, the meal just has to include two ingredients in its recipe: one of them is maní, as it’s called in Spanish.
 What is maní, I hear you ask?
 Ta da… peanut butter!!
 Surprise surprise.
-Another one is – of course! – some type of banana, a fundamental basis of the Ecuadorian diet.
+Another one is – of course! – some type of banana, a fundamental basis of the Ecuadorian diet (did you know there are over 300 types of banana, by the way?).
 This time it is a plantain, a green banana.

-So, corviche looks like a tiny pie.
-You have this pastry made from green banana (platano verde), and inside there’s peanut butter and tuna in it.
-Corviche is served with spicy sauce, which is super delicious because it has onions (that’s a rule I made).
-Usually, you get two corviches at a time, which I think is super unfair.
+It is served with spicy sauce, which is super delicious because it has onions (that’s a rule I made).
+Usually, you’re served two pieces of corviche at a time, which I think is super unfair.
+It needs to be more.
 So I guess I have to go back to that place to demand justice!

 Dedicated food enthusiasts: Eileen, me, and Romy